A HOLISTIC VIEW ON BIOMASS FOR ENERGY APPLICATIONS

 On a global CO2 budgetary scale, biomass for energy applications appears unable to contribute to global CO2 reduction.
 This is regardless of how we organize the planting, growing and burning of biomass, since this neither decreases the manmade CO2 emission nor increases the Global Photosynthetic Capacity.

 All green biomass on earth (algae, plants, trees) absorbs CO2, converting it among others things into wood, carbohydrates (sugar, starch, cellulose), fats and oils, and oxygen.
 This conversion requires a lot of energy, derived from sunlight through the process of photosynthesis.
 The global photosynthetic capacity (GPC) of all biomass on earth is limited by the amount of square kilometers of water and land that host green biomass.
 Since a century or so, man apparently exceeds this GPC by burning too much fuel, thereby emitting CO2 faster than the global green biomass can absorb and convert.
 This leads to increased CO2 concentrations in the atmosphere.
 Next to photosynthesis and burning fuel, there are other global factors that influence CO2 absorption and emission (e.g. oceans, glaciers, peat and marshlands).
-These operate on their own, and are not relevant in the present context.
+These operate on their own, and are not relevant in the context of this article.

 As humans, we cannot materially increase the GPC except by increasing the available square kilometers of land hosting green biomass.
 The total water surface (oceans, seas and lakes hosting algae and plant life) is a given for us.
 Assuming a certain (desired) global average biodiversity and habitat diversity (forest, savannah, tundra, bushland, marshland, farmland, etc.), the kind of vegetation on any particular piece of biomass hosting land (different kinds of trees, bushes, crops) will not have a significant effect on the GPC.
 It is the number of available square kilometers that counts.